tier2tickets/Knowledge-Base/content/integration/zendesk.rst

 Zendesk Documentation
 ========================
-This guide will show you how to set up your new Helpdesk Buttons with Zendesk.
+This guide will show you how to set up your new Helpdesk Buttons with Zendesk in as few as 15 minutes.

 Integration
 --------------------------